ketivee-org/SarthiAI/README.md

-Welcome to the Sarthi AI project This program is also called the Sarthi Development Program
+Welcome to the Sarthi AI project This program is also called the Sarthi Development Program We are all part of this program.

-We are all part of this program.
+This repo is main repo of sarthi Ai If you want work on indivisual part of sarthi AI So Check other repo avilable in [@ketivee.org](https://github.com/ketivee-org).